sdingcn/closure/README.md

 # expr
 Expr is a dynamically-typed, interpreted, functional, toy programming language with mark-and-sweep garbage collection.
-The main purpose of this project is to illustrate the implementation of interpreters.

 ## dependencies